Time Encoding of Finite-Rate-of-Innovation Signals: Reconstruction in the Presence of Noise

-The program is nonconvex when the optimization is carried over jointly over $\hat{\bx}$ and $\bh$.
-However, holding $\bh$ fixed, the problem becomes convex in $\hat{\bx}$ and vice versa -- this suggests that the optimization can be performed using an {\it alternating minimization} strategy. \\ Consider the subprogram where $\bh$ is held fixed in \eqref{eq:genfri}.
-The annihilation constraint can be expressed in the variable $\hat{\bx}$ using the right dual of $\Gamma_{K}$ (from the discussion following Definition~\ref{def:toep} in Section~\ref{sec:preliminaries}) to obtain
+The program is nonconvex when the optimization is carried jointly over $\hat{\bx}$ and $\bh$.
+However, holding $\bh$ fixed makes the problem convex in $\hat{\bx}$ and vice versa, which suggests that an {\it alternating minimization} strategy could be deployed.\\ Consider the subprogram where $\bh$ is held fixed in \eqref{eq:genfri}.
+The annihilation constraint can be expressed in the variable $\hat{\bx}$ using the right dual of $\Gamma_{K}$ (from the discussion following Definition~\ref{def:toep} in Section~\ref{sec:preliminaries}) resulting in the optimization:

 which is a quadratic program with a linear equality constraint.
-The minimizer has the following closed-form expression (cf. Chapter 5, \cite{boyd2004optimisation}):
+The minimizer of \eqref{eq:xGenfri} is given in closed-form as (cf. Chapter 5, \cite{boyd2004optimisation}):